-Publications of the Research Project "Party Migration in Brazil"
+Publications of the Research Project "Politically appointed positions in the federal Brazilian government"

 PRACA, S.; FREITAS, A. M.; HOEPERS, B..
 A rotatividade dos servidores de confiança no governo federal brasileiro, 2010-2011, Novos Estudos, prelo.